mddazure/ipv6-web-app/README.md

 Ultimately IPv6 will be the dominant network protocol on the internet, as the IPv4 life-support mechanisms used by network operators, hosting providers and ISPs will eventually reach the limits of their scalability.

 Meanwhile, countries around the world are requiring IPv6 reachability for public web services.
 Examples are [the United States](https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf), European Union member states among which [the Netherlands](https://www.forumstandaardisatie.nl/ipv6), [Norway](https://lovdata.no/dokument/SF/forskrift/2013-04-05-959#shareModal), [India](https://dot.gov.in/ipv6-transition-across-stakeholders), Japan.
-Entities needing to comply with these mandates are looking at Azure's networking capabilities for solutions.
-Lukcily, Azure supports IPv6 for both private, internal, and external, public, networking and capabilities have developed and expanded over time.
-This article discusses strategies to build and deploy natively IPv6-enabled public, internet-facing applications that are reachable from IPv6(-only) clients.

 IPv6 adoption per country measured by Google:

 ![image](/images/google-ipv6-country-adoption.png)

+ Entities needing to comply with these mandates are looking at Azure's networking capabilities for solutions.
+Azure supports IPv6 for both private and public networking, and capabilities have developed and expanded over time.
+This article discusses strategies to build and deploy IPv6-enabled public, internet-facing applications that are reachable from IPv6(-only) clients.

 ## Azure Networking IPv6 capabilities
 Azure's private networking capabilities center on Virtual Networks (VNETs) and the components that are deployed within.
-Azure VNETs are [IPv4/IPv6](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/ipv6-overview) dual stack capable: a VNET **must** always have IPv4 address space allocated, and **can** have also IPv6 address space.
+Azure VNETs are [IPv4/IPv6 dual stack](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/ipv6-overview) capable: a VNET **must** always have IPv4 address space allocated, and **can** have also IPv6 address space.
 Virtual machines in a dual stack VNET will have both an IPv4 and an IPv6 address from the VNET range, and can be behind IPv6 capable External- and Internal Load Balancers.
 VNETs can be connected through VNET peering, which effectively turns the peered VNETs into a single routing domain.
 It is now possible to peer only the IPv6 address spaces of VNETs, so that the IPv4 space assigned to VNETs can overlap and communication across the peering is over IPv6.
 The same is true for connectivity to onpremise over ExpressRoute: the Private Peering can be enabled for IPv6 only, so that VNETs in Azure do not have to have unique IPv4 address space assigned, which may be in short supply in an enterprise.

 ![image](/images/ipv6-private-netw.png)